5 Ways to Make the Most Out of Your Vulnerability Management Tool

 The worst outcome of investing in a great solution is having it deployed by one team while other teams brush it off in favor of legacy solutions.
 This is understandable; change is difficult for engineering.
 Every team has at least one expert who knows everything about everything and is wary of new ways of doing work.
-Hopefully, throughout the buyer journey, you have brought in these people to help evaluate your possible solutions, so they have some idea of what’s in store for them once the rollout comes around.
+Hopefully, throughout the buyer journey, you have brought in these people to help evaluate the possible solutions, so they have some idea of what’s in store for them once the rollout comes around.
 Ideally, your vendor has experience in working closely with these people to get the best results.

 “SaaS vendor management includes building relationships with strategic vendors, managing your application use, optimizing spend and reporting on value.” - Zylo, The Complete Guide to SaaS Vendor Management

-Practicing good Vendor Relationship Management, or Supplier Relationship Management will allow you to take advantage of the best support offered by your vendor.
+Practicing good Vendor Relationship Management, or Supplier Relationship Management, will allow you to take advantage of the best support offered by your vendor.